DoSomething/contentful-prototype/docs/development/features/sitewide-banner.md

 We use this feature to display important info to our users in a prominent banner across the top of the site.
 It is currently hardcoded to link to our [voter registration portal](/development/features/voter-registration.md#voting-portal).

-The `SitewideBanner` can be used in conjunction with a `DissmissableElement` or other wrapper components.
+The `SitewideBanner` can be used in conjunction with a `DismissableElement` or other wrapper components.

 ## Suppressing from Pages